su2code/su2code.github.io/_docs/Theory.md

 | --- | --- |
 | `HEAT_EQUATION_FVM` | 7.0.0 |

-The governing equation for heat conduction through a solid material can be expressed in differential form on a domain $\Omega \subset \mathbb{R}^3 $ with a disconnected boundary that is divided into a solid walls $S$ as the following:
+The governing equation for heat conduction through a solid material can be expressed in differential form as the following:

 $$ R(U) = \frac{\partial U}{\partial t} - \nabla \cdot \bar{F}^{v}(U,\nabla U) - S = 0 $$